ricardoquesada/esp-idf-arduino-bluepad32-template/README.md

 To include 3rd party Arduino libraries in your project, you have to:

 * Add them to the `components` folder.
-* Add a file `component.mk` and/or `CMakeLists.txt` inside the component's folder
+* Add `CMakeLists.txt` file inside the component's folder

-`component.mk` is needed if you use `make` to compile it.
-And `CMakeLists.txt` is needed if you use `idf.py` to compile it.

-Let's use a real case as example:
+Let's use a real case as an example:

 ### Example: Adding ESP32Servo

 Suppose you want to use [ESP32Servo] project.
 The first thing to notice is that the source files are placed in the `src` folder.
-We have to create a `component.mk` and/or `CMakeLists.txt` files that tells the ESP-IDF to look for the sources in the `src` folder.
+We have to create a `CMakeLists.txt` file that tells ESP-IDF to look for the sources in the `src` folder.

 Example: